cam-cambridge/Simulation_printAFO/README.md

 ```
 When running the code, a dialog box will appear, asking to select the batch simulation results folder.
 Select the model outputs folder, (e.g. **./Simulation_printAFO/Running simulation/Modeloutputs**), the excel file will be stored in the selected folder (e.g. **./Simulation_printAFO/Running simulation/Modeloutputs**).

-**Tips:** The seven parts of the codes are disabled using "" symbols before and after the codes, which should be removed to enable the code for running.
+**Tips:** The seven parts of the codes are disabled using "" symbols before and after each section of the codes, which should be removed to enable the code for running.
 The seven parts of codes can also be run one by one by removing the """ symbols before and after each part of the codes.